OWASP/owasp-mastg/tests-beta/android/MASVS-CRYPTO/MASTG-TEST-0209.md

 ## Overview

-The application appears to utilize a harcoded key for its cryptographic implementations.
+The application appears to utilize a hardcoded key for its cryptographic implementations.

 ## Steps